Van-Goghbot/the-coderoom/docs/bezier.rst

 Creating a Bezier from the Start and End Bricks
 -----------------------------------------------
-The code descibed below is all from the ``bezier_interpolation.py`` script unless otherwise stated.
+The code described below is all from the ``bezier_interpolation.py`` script unless otherwise stated.
 This function defined in this script takes the placed brick's positions and orientations and returns a list of poses for all the bricks that need to be placed inbetween them.

 In order to use the Bezier class, ``bezier_conversion.py`` is imported at the beginning of the code.